-- A. Agriculture and forestry; - B. The preservation of Listed Buildings; - C. The re-use and adaptation of buildings for appropriate purposes; - D. Flood protection; - E. New dwellings in accordance with Policy B5; - G. The extension and replacement of dwellings; - H. Business development at the Sudborough Road Employment Area in accordance with Policy B18; - I. Small-scale employment-generating development or farm diversification in accordance with Policy B19; - J. Development at Brigstock Camp in accordance with Policy B20; - K. Community services and facilities meeting a proven local need; - L. Development by statutory undertakers or public utility providers; - M. Recreation and tourism; and - N. Transport infrastructure. - √ Stronger relationship with Rockingham Forest - ✓ Brigstock's unique character and heritage is conserved - √ Important views, valued landscapes and green spaces are protected - √ The character and beauty of Brigstock's countryside and its natural environment are safeguarded
+- A. Agriculture and forestry; including houses to meet the essential needs of a rural worker; - B. The preservation of Listed Buildings and appropriate enabling development to secure the future of the listed building; - C. The re-use and adaptation of buildings for residential or employment purposes; - D. Flood protection; - E. New dwellings in accordance with Policy B5 and paragraph 79 of the NPPF 2018; - F. The extension and replacement of dwellings; - G. Business development at the Sudborough Road Employment Area in accordance with Policy B18; - H. Small-scale employment-generating development or farm diversification in accordance with Policy B19; - I. Development at Brigstock Camp in accordance with Policy B20; - J. Community services and facilities meeting a proven local need; - K. Development by statutory undertakers or public utility providers; - L. Recreation and tourism; and - M. Transport infrastructure. - √ Stronger relationship with Rockingham Forest - ▼ Brigstock's unique character and heritage is conserved - ✓ Important views, valued landscapes and green spaces are protected - √ The character and beauty of Brigstock's countryside and its natural environment are safeguarded